awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 4. We will attempt to launch a **t3.micro** which was successful before.
 Click on **Review and Launch**:
 ![Images/AWSFamilyUpdate11.png](Images/AWSFamilyUpdate11.png)

-5. Review the configuraion and take note of the security group created, click **Launch**:
+5. Review the configuration and take note of the security group created, click **Launch**:
 ![Images/AWSFamilyUpdate12.png](Images/AWSFamilyUpdate12.png)

 6. Select **Proceed without a key pair**, and click **I acknowledge that i will not be able to...**, then click **Launch Instances**:
 ![Images/AWSFamilyUpdate13.png](Images/AWSFamilyUpdate13.png)

-7. You will get a failure, as it wasnt a size we allowed in the policy.
+7. You will get a failure, as it wasn't a size we allowed in the policy.
 Click **Back to Review Screen**:
 ![Images/AWSFamilyUpdate14.png](Images/AWSFamilyUpdate14.png)

 8. Click **Edit instance type**: